-This is the Avalon.
+This breathtaking home was featured in The Wall Street Journal.
+We certainly can understand why.
 It is a spacious Craftsman style lodge home with its design aesthetic rooted in the past.

 Near the end of the 19th century and the beginning of the 20th, society was changing forever.
 Everyone was interested in machinery, and automobiles were the all the rage.
 The world was caught up in the Industrial Revolution, and Home Design was also in the midst of change.